aelehner-ASU/SER316_summer23_randomteam/Deliverable3.md

  **What was your main contribution to the Quality Policy documentation?:

-    - Helping in planning scrum workflow.
+    - Helping in planning workflow and peer review.

 #### Bereket Amonie -- replace this with your name:
   **Links to GitHub commits with main code contribution (up to 5 links) - all Sprints: